Gearotons

 M17 Servomotor Kit

-• High level of integration combines a motor, motor driver, motion control system, and RS-485 communication interface
+• High level of integration combines a motor, motor driver, motion control system, and encoder

 • Standardized NEMA 17 mounting dimensions